intersend/interspace-react-native/src/docs/SOCIAL_LOGIN_WALLET_ARCHITECTURE.md

 ### Returning User Flow

 1. **User logs in with same Telegram**
-   - Thirdweb recognizes the account
+   - The wallet provider recognizes the account
    - Returns the same wallet instance
    - Profile's wallet is restored with Telegram intact